int128/gradle-ssh-plugin/README.md

 ### Release

 Create a new release in GitHub Releases.
-GitHub Actions will publish an artifact to Maven Central.
+GitHub Actions will publish an artifact to Gradle Plugin Portal.